dotnet/docs-maui/docs/user-interface/controls/webview.md

 ## Reload content

-`WebView` has a `Reload` method that can be called to reload its source:
+<xref:Microsoft.Maui.Controls.WebView> has a `Reload` method that can be called to reload its source:

 ```csharp
 WebView webView = new WebView();